isabella232/pywps.org/development/rfcs/index.md

 or (occasionally) engineering humor.
 The IETF adopts some of the proposals published as RFCs as Internet standards.

-An RFC describes a major change in the technological underpinnings of pycsw, major additions to functionality, or changes in the direction of the project.
+An RFC describes a major change in the technological underpinnings of PyWPS, major additions to functionality, or changes in the direction of the project.

 * [RFC-1: Project Steering Committee Guidelines](rfc-1)